mmontalbo/grim_rust/wip.md

    without parsing console output.
 3. Keep widening the legacy normalisation pass (additional helper keywords, comment forms) so parsing never regresses.
-4. Capture real transforms for Manny's Office interactables so head-control math has something meaningful to work with.
-That means plumbing interest-actor position updates out of `_objects`, extending the host snapshots, and teaching `GetAngleBetweenActors` to read those positions instead of logging `no pos`.
+4. Correlate the captured Manny/object transforms with the head-control scripts so we can start replacing the canned sector heuristics with real geometry data.
+That means diffing runtime bearings against the static analysis timeline and planning how to surface visibility/collision metadata next.

 ## Current Iteration — Manny's Office Prototype